| 5 min read

 Nevertheless, Max Schrems has achieved it again.
 He first trampled on the 'Harbor' in Schrems I. Now he’s done it on the 'Shield' in Schrems II.
 This is not fiction, as I warned before; we’re talking about a real fact.
 Better, a commendable fact.
 It encourages more accurate assessments of each party’s surveillance laws when establishing security arrangements.
 Furthermore, an emphasis is placed on the responsibility that government agencies have to take action.
 They must always ensure the enforcement of data protection laws and security standards, such as GDPR.

-By the way, GDPR is one of those standards we have recently synthesized here at Fluid Attacks in our product Rules.
+By the way, GDPR is one of those standards we have recently synthesized here at Fluid Attacks in our Criteria.
 Finally, if you want to get more information on Schrems’s cases, follow this link.
 And if you also want some practical advice related to this situation, you can read the Matomo’s post mentioned at the beginning.

 Share